sdpalley/docs.erisindustries.com/tutorials/services-making.md

 # Test the Microservice

-You can use `curl` to talk to the microservice's REST API.
+You can use `curl` to talk to your microservice's REST API.
 First set the `host` variable based on which platform you're using:

 Linux: